 But what, you ask, is that aquarium-looking object in the middle of the image?
 It’s called Naväge, and it’s a nasal irrigator.
 Explains Miles: “I learned about it from DDK” – the backstage nickname for Daniel Dae Kim, who plays the King.
 “He said he had bought one but hadn’t yet used it.”
 Intrigued, Miles decided to acquire her own.
 “I’m a product whore,” she told me.
 “I’m always trying new things, and, if I like them, I recommend them to friends and family.”

 When she bought the contraption, in May, Miles was desperate for relief.
-“I have terrible allergies, and for more than a week I was having some nasty drainage.
-Nasal drip gets onto the vocal folds, and you worry whether you’ll be able to hit your notes.”
+“I have terrible allergies and am prone to sinus infections, and for more than a week I was having some nasty drainage.
+Nasal drip can damage the vocal folds, and you worry whether you’ll be able to sing your notes.”
 She added: “I went to the doctor, for antibiotics, but he said antibiotics wouldn’t help because it was allergies.”

 She tried the Naväge device as soon as it arrived, once during the day and another time at night.
 “I got results within 36 hours, and now I swear by [Naväge],” she said.
 Miles is such a convert she could do an infomercial.
 “I recommended it to everyone,” she confessed.
-That group included Marin Mazzie, who plays Mrs. Anna, and who bought one for her husband, the performer Jason Danieley, and the cast of Frozen.
-(Miles did a recent workshop-lab-reading of the upcoming Broadway version of that “Let It Go” show.)
+That group included Marin Mazzie, who plays Mrs. Anna, and who bought one for her husband, the performer Jason Danieley, and the cast of The King and I and other workshops she's doing around town.
 Before long, Miles’s professional colleagues were posting Naväge testimonials on Facebook.

 “I‘ve seen the recommendations on social media,” Miles said, “but no one posting a video using the device.”
 As I watched her demonstrate it, I could understand the reluctance.
 In action, it looks like a bong with nose plugs.